programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 ### *Optional Step*: Lemmatization

-As an optional step, I have implemented a function called `lemmatizeAbstracts()` that lemmatizes the abstracts using [spaCy](https://spacy.io/).
-Since we are not interested in stylistic similarities between the abstracts, this step helps to reduce the overall amount of features (words) in our dataset.
+As an optional step, I have implemented a function called `lemmatizeAbstracts()` that groups, or ‘lemmatizes’ the abstracts using [spaCy](https://spacy.io/).
+Considering that we are not interested in stylistic similarities between the abstracts, this step helps to reduce the overall amount of features (words) in our dataset.
 As part of the lemmatization function, we also clean the text of all punctuation and other noise such as brackets.
 In the following analysis, we will continue working with the lemmatized version of the abstracts.
 However, you can also keep using the original texts and skip the lemmatization, although this might lead to different results.

 ```Python
 # lemmatization (optional step)